MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/customize-http-security-headers-ad-fs.md

 >[!NOTE]
 >The document assumes that AD FS 2019 has been installed.

->[!IMPORTANT]
->To view a list of compatible web browsers, see [X-Frame-Options browser compatibility](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options#Browser_compatibility).

 Before we discuss headers, let’s look into a few scenarios creating the need for admins to customize security headers

 ## Scenarios
-1. Administrator has enabled [**HTTP Strict-Transport-Security**](#http-strict-transport-security-hsts) (forces all connections over HTTPS encryption) to protect the users who might access the web app using HTTP from a public wifi access point that might be hacked.
+1. Administrator has enabled [**HTTP Strict-Transport-Security (HSTS)**](#http-strict-transport-security-hsts) (forces all connections over HTTPS encryption) to protect the users who might access the web app using HTTP from a public wifi access point that might be hacked.
 She would like to further strengthen security by enabling HSTS for subdomains.
 2. Administrator has configured the [**X-Frame-Options**](#x-frame-options) response header (prevents rendering any web page in an iFrame) to protect the web pages from being clickjacked.
 However, she needs to customize the header value due to a new business requirement to display data (in iFrame) from an application with a different origin (domain).
 3. Administrator has enabled [**X-XSS-Protection**](#x-xss-protection) (prevents cross scripting attacks) to sanitize and block the page if browser detects cross scripting attacks.
 However, she needs to customize header to allow the page to load once sanitized.
 4. Administrator needs to enable [**Cross Origin Resource Sharing (CORS)**](#cross-origin-resource-sharing-cors-headers) and set the origin (domain) on AD FS to allow a Single Page Application to access a web API with another domain.